volatiletech/abcweb/README.md

 # abcweb

-ABCWeb was heavily inspired by Rails and was designed to be the only Go web framework you'll need.
+ABCWeb was heavily inspired by Rails for its ease-of-use, flexibility, and development speed.
+The goal of this project is to make developing a web app in Go just as painless.

-The `abcweb new` command creates a new Go web app with a default directory structure and configuration at the path you specify.
+Getting started is as simple as running the `abcweb new` command which will generate you a new Go web app that comes working out of the box.

 You can specify extra `abcweb new` command-line arguments to tell the generator what features and packages you would like enabled.

-This customizability allows abcweb to suit your needs, whether that be a server-side rendered web app (html templates), a client-side rendered web app (reactjs, angularjs) or a stand-alone web API server.
+This customizability allows abcweb to suit your requirements, whether that be a server-side rendered web app (html templates), a client-side rendered web app (reactjs, angularjs) or a stand-alone web API server.